-My mother ordered it once and wondered why there was an empty bowl nearby, and I suggested that maybe she was supposed to dish it into that bowl to eat it.
-We asked the waitress towards the end of our meal, and she told my mother that she had actually eaten it out of the serving bowl.
-If you would know my mother, you’d realize just how horrified she was to hear this.
-Of course, being the supportive family that we are…the rest of us just had a good laugh!
+My mother ordered Korean Bean Paste Soup at a restaurant once and realized there was an empty bowl near her, but she was already halfway through her meal.
+I suggested that maybe she was supposed to have dished the soup into the bowl to eat it.
+We asked the waitress towards the end of our meal, and she told my mother that she had, in fact, eaten it out of the serving bowl.
+If you know my mother, you’d realize just how horrified she was to hear this.
+Of course, being the supportive family that we are, we just had a good laugh at her expense!

 Doenjang Chigae aka Korean Bean Paste Soup

-6 cups (48 oz) beef stock (including a bit of beef if desired) I used water with 2 tbsp of Better than Boullion
+- 6 cups (48 oz) beef stock (including a bit of beef if desired) I used water with 2 tbsp of Better than Bouillon

-3 tablespoons soybean paste (found at Korean markets)
+- 3 tablespoons soybean paste (found at Korean markets-or Amazon, if you can’t find it near you)

 Place broth, soybean paste, hot pepper paste (if using) in a pot and bring to a boil.